Reaction-Diffusion by the Gray-Scott Model: Pearson's Parameterization

 In the systems this equation is modeling, the area where the reaction occurs is physically adjacent to a large supply of U and separated by something that limits its flow, such as a semi-permeable membrane; replenishment takes place via diffusion across the membrane, at a rate proportional to the concentration difference Δ[U] across the membrane.
 The value 1 represents the concentration of U in this supply area, and F corresponds to the permeability of the membrane.

-The only significant difference in the v equation is in its third term.
-The third term in the v equation is the dimishment term.
+Comparing the two equations, the biggest difference is in the third term, where we have F(1-u) in one equation and (F+k)v in the other.
+The third term in the v equation is the diminishment term.
 Without the diminishment term, the concentration of V could increase without limit.
 In practice, V could be allowed to accumulate for a long time without interfering with further production of more V, but it naturally diffuses out of the system through the same (or a similar) process as that which introduces the new supply of U. The diminishment term is proportional to the concentration of V that is currently present, and also to the sum of two constants F and k.
 F, as above, represents the permeability of the membrane to U, and k represents the difference between this rate and that for V.

-Notice that there is nothing in the equations that states whether the system exists in a two-dimensional space (like a Petri dish) or in three dimensions, or even some other number of dimensions.
+There is nothing in the equations that states whether the system exists in a two-dimensional space (like a Petri dish) or in three dimensions, or even some other number of dimensions.
 In fact, any number of dimensions is possible, and the resulting behavior is fairly similar.
 The only significant difference is that in higher dimensions, there are more directions for diffusion to happen in and the first term of the equation becomes relatively stronger.
 It is for this reason that phenomena depending on diffusion for their action (such as gradient-sustained stable "spots") occur at higher k values in the 2-D system as compared to the 1-D system, and at yet higher values for the 3-D system (this relationship can be seen in Lidbeck's Java simulator1).
 The use of a uniform grid is not essential either, for example see the "amorphous layout" of the simulations by Abelson et al.2

 Classification of Patterns

 Various combinations of F and k produce widely different types of patterns, ranging from nothing at all (a completely blank screen or "homogeneous state") to stripes, spots, stripes and/or spots that split and/or "replicate", and several more complicated things.
-A preliminary classification scheme was begin by Pearson [7], and I have expanded on it; a catalog of the pattern classes is given here.
+A preliminary classification scheme was begin by Pearson [8], and I have expanded on it; a catalog of the pattern classes is given here.
+See also my Gray-Scott nomenclature glossary.

 There is also a more general system for classifying pattern phenomena in complex systems that was established by Wolfram [4].
 This system was originally designed for discrete, deterministic cellular automata, but the principles can be expanded to continuous real-valued systems; the beginnings of such an expanded system are described here: